See how your custody schedule coincides with holidays and events stored in your device calendar.

-Track efforts of multiple parents and guardians.
-Control the timeshare percentage, total hours and nights.
+Log dates and times.
+Add photos and PDF files.
+Control the timeshare percentage, total hours and overnights.

-Track and analyze your spending by persons, categories & titles.
+Track due and paid amounts.
+Add receipts.
 Export data to Microsoft Excel.

 Log and report deviations from the established visitation agreement or parenting plan.

-See how your custody schedule aligns with holidays and daily events stored in your device calendar.
+Visualize how your parenting time aligns with holidays and events stored in your device calendar.

 Securely backup, sync and share your data using Apple’s iCloud.
-You can give other Alimentor users instant read-only access to your data.
-Flexibly define access rights for each user, choose persons and types of events to be shared.
+Grant other Alimentor users instant read-only access to your data.
 Learn more...

-You can start from tracking past events.
+You can start by tracking past events.
 Log visitations and expenses (including receipts).
-Use memos to store related emails and text messages (screenshots or text).
+Add photos.
+Store emails and other documents as attachments in PDF format.

 After a few weeks start analyzing your timeshare percentage and spending.
 Read what you have collected and decide if there are any insignificant records that you can remove.
 Decide what record titles work best.
 Short, generic titles usually let you better categorize your records.
 Then determine if you are ready to share your data.
 You can ask the other parent to install the app and use Alimentor sharing features, or simply begin to regularly send PDF reports.